gyeonseo/gyeonseo/README.md

 ---
 ### Dependecies (Level 3 Heading)
--python
+- python
--opencv-python
+- opencv-python
--tensorflow
+- tensorflow
--openmmlab
+- openmmlab
--package manager
+- package manager

 ### Installation
 In a bash terminal, run the following commands (*Do NOT actually run these commands in your computer*):
-`$ sudo apt update
+`$ sudo apt update\
-$ conda create -n cv_detection
+$ conda create -n cv_detectio\
-$ python --version
+$ python --version\
 $ python example.py`